infinyon/flv-client-rust/api-examples/README.md

 # Rust Client Sample API - for Fluvio Streaming Platform

-### Requirement
+## Requirement

-The examples assumes a cluster with 3 SPUs.
-On a local system, run
+These code samples assume you have access to a Fluvio cluster.
+To checkout your cluster profile, run the following command:

 ```
-> ./target/debug/fluvio cluster install --local --spu 3
+> ./target/debug/fluvio profile view
 ```

+By default, the topics are created with 1 partition and 1 replication factor.

-### Build Binaries
+## Build Binaries

 Build all binaries by running the following command at the top of the tree: